Moody Yachts – a short history

 One of the oldest sailing yacht brands in the world

-With a history stretching back almost 200 years, MOODY is one of the oldest sailing yacht brands in the world.
+With a history stretching back almost 200 years, MOODY yachts is one of the oldest sailing brands in the world.
 Comfort, uncompromising seagoing capabilities, excellence in design and manufacture, an exemplary culture of shipbuilding and durability – these are the values that this classic yacht brand has embodied since 1827.

 With renowned yacht architects such as Laurent Giles, Angus Primrose and Bill Dixon on board, the shipyard grew into a leading European sailing yacht manufacturer.